poojashivakumar/SimpleFileTransferProtocol/README.md

 - After executing, <input> and <output> looks the same.
 - SFTP is built on top of TCP and can trasfer text and binary files.

-This project is coded in C and uses socket libraries.
+This project is coded in C language and uses socket libraries.